 Last year I started answering common questions I hear from my consulting and speaking clients about Millennials in the workplace.
-Here I’ve collected the best of this advice into a handy “Guide to Managing Millennial Employees in 2018” that I hope is helpful for all generations.
+Here I’ve collected the best of this advice into a handy “Guide to Managing Millennial Employees” that I hope is helpful for all generations.

 Question 1: Why are millennial employees such slackers?
 They don’t seem to want to work as hard as I did.”

 First off, let’s admit that it’s pretty funny when Gen Xers like me, the original “slackers,” start throwing shade.
 And let’s make sure we’re not just joining the long line of millennial bashers out there.
 However, even though all millennials are obviously not the same, I can’t deny this question is out there.
 But guess what?
 You, the manager, might be part of the problem!
 This post covers some of the reasons Gen Y might look at the workday a little differently than other generations do, and offers tips on what all generations can do to be more productive together.

 The short answer: They’re likely not trying to tune you out.
 (Well, at least not all of the time.)
 It turns out there are actually a wide variety of valid reasons any employee might be wearing headphones or earbuds — hello, noisy open-plan office.
 This post discusses what you can do if you’re uncomfortable with those ubiquitous white gadgets, and also offers solid reasons on why earbud wearers should pop them out now and then.

 Question 3: Why do millennial employees seem to want constant feedback at work…and usually only positive feedback?

 I hear this all the time: Young professionals want endless feedback, constant feedback, continuous feedback.
 And that expectation can make even the most well-intentioned manager feel overwhelmed.
 This post explores some of the reasons that early-career employees crave feedback — and why that’s a good thing! — as well as some ways leaders can manage the frequent requests so you can still get your own work done.